Adolf Bastian: Works

 In arguing for a "psychic unity of mankind," Bastian proposed a straightforward project for the long-term development of a science of human culture and consciousness.

 He argued that the mental acts of all people everywhere on the planet are the products of physiological mechanisms characteristic of the human species.

 Every human mind inherits a complement of species-specific "elementary ideas" (Elementargedanken), and hence the minds of all people, regardless of their race or culture, operate in the same way.

-According to Bastian, the contingencies of geographic location and historical background create different local elaborations of the "elementary ideas"; these he called "folk ideas" (Völkergedanken).
-Bastian also proposed a "genetic principle" by which societies develop over the course of their history from exhibiting simple sociocultural institutions to becoming increasingly complex in their organization.
+According to Bastian, the contingencies of geographic location and historical background create different local elaborations of the "elementary ideas"; these he termed "folk ideas" (Völkergedanken).
+Bastian also proposed a "genetic principle" by which societies develop during the course of their history from exhibiting simple sociocultural institutions to becoming increasingly complex in their organization.

-Through the accumulation of ethnographic data, we can study the psychological laws of mental development as they reveal themselves in diverse regions and under differing conditions.
-Although one is speaking with individual informants, Bastian held that the object of research is not the study of the individual per se, but rather the "folk ideas" or "collective mind" of a particular people.
+Through the accumulation of ethnographic data, we can study the psychological principles of mental development as they reveal themselves in diverse regions and subject to differing conditions.
+Although one is speaking with individual informants, Bastian claimed that the object of research is not the study of the individual per se, but rather the "folk ideas" or "collective mind" of a particular people.

-The more one studies various peoples, Bastian thought, the more one sees that the historically conditioned "folk ideas" are of secondary importance compared with the universal "elementary ideas".
+The more one studies various peoples, Bastian thought, the more one observes that the historically conditioned "folk ideas" are of secondary importance compared with the universal "elementary ideas".
 The individual is like the cell in an organism, a social animal whose mind – its "folk ideas" – is influenced by its social background; and the "elementary ideas" are the ground from which these “folk ideas” develop.
 From this perspective, the social group has a kind of group mind, a "societal soul" (Gesellschaftsseele), in which the individual mind is embedded.

 These ideas of Bastian's prefigured (and influenced) the later study of psychological archetypes, comparative mythology, cultural universals and cross-cultural psychology.

-Bastian believed that the "elementary ideas" are to be scientifically reconstructed from "folk ideas" as varying forms of collective representations (Gesellschaftsgedanken).
+Bastian believed that the "elementary ideas" are to be reconstructed scientifically from "folk ideas" as varying forms of collective representations (Gesellschaftsgedanken).

-Because one cannot observe the collective representations per se, Bastian felt that the ethnographic project had to proceed through a series of five analytical steps (see Koepping, 1983):
+Because one cannot observe the collective representations per se, Bastian claimed that the ethnographic project had to proceed through a series of five analytical steps (see Koepping, 1983):